 “Another benefit is a clear audit trail for every single job.
 People can see at a glance on the system an order and the delivery schedule with the associated proof of delivery and invoice.
 It means our customers have all the necessary documentation quickly, following delivery.
 Any reasons why a job has changed are clearly recorded and shown.”

 Dave Lindop also says: “Improved tracking capabilities are appreciated by our sub-contractor network, notably Mandata’s capacity to reduce order administration.

 “There’s no doubt that our sub-contractors see the value.
-Mandata technology reduces any queries or problems around job rates – there’s total transparency throughout the process, from booking jobs to final invoicing.
+Mandata transport management software reduces any queries or problems around job rates – there’s total transparency throughout the process, from booking jobs to final invoicing.

 “It confirms rates up front, so there are rarely any queries or misunderstandings when the time comes for them to invoice for a job.
 This is definitely advantageous, and we have seen a clear reduction in administration and associated hassles.”

 One of the features of Mandata’s transport management system is an integrated driver calendar.
 Adopting this has enabled A.W.
 Jenkinson’s planning team to manage driver holidays, record sickness and absenteeism rates.
 It automatically provides updates of driver availability, providing a more effective and visible management and planning resource.
 Further innovation Looking ahead, A.W.
 Jenkinson expects to invest further in transport management technology with new automatic invoicing and point-of delivery capability for all vehicles.